Documents her experience through weekly blog, social media updates

 After graduation in December, Fehr hopes to continue in her industry, working as a director of editorial or social media for a fashion brand.
 To further these goals, Fehr is planning to continue her schooling and earn her MBA with a marketing focus.

-*Belmont’s O’More School of Design has received preliminary approval from the University’s regional accreditor (SACSCOC), and full approval is anticipated by the end of the year.*
+*Belmont’s O’More School of Design has received preliminary approval from the University’s regional accreditor (SACSCOC).*